dccooper/fedmobile/README.md

 The purpose of this repo is to serve as a starting guide for you to incorporate some of the best practices from the private sector.

-The sections of this guide follow the Product Management Lifecycle as laid out in the Product Manager's Desk Reference.
+The sections of this guide follow the Product Management Lifecycle as laid out in the Product Management and Marketing Body of Knowledge (ProdBOK) developed by the Product Management Educational Institute (PEMI).

 We have adapted it with lessons learned from working within the federal government.